 - Information on arrival and departure details at the start and end of Alta Via 2,

-- The optimal time of the year and the cost for hiking Alta Via 2,
+- The optimal time of the year and the cost of hiking Alta Via 2,

 - An interactive map including each stage,

-There are quite a few online and printed sources citing that Alta Via 2 is anywhere between 160-200 kilometres long.
+There are quite a few online and printed sources citing that Alta Via 2 is anywhere between 160-200 kilometers long.

 I have hiked the whole distance with my Garmin Fenix 6s watch measuring the distances and elevation gain each day.
 After adding it all up here are the stats:

-- The total length of Alta Via 2 is 192.5 kilometres or 120 miles*, excluding the extensions,
+- The total length of Alta Via 2 is 192.5 kilometers or 120 miles*, excluding the extensions,

 - The total elevation gain on the route is 10547 meters (34600 feet),

 - The total elevation loss is 11450 meters (37565 feet).*

 I know it sounds like a lot but if split across two weeks Alta Via 2 is manageable even for those who don’t have a lot of backpacking experience.